 3. How we use your personal data

-Wellmind Media processes your personal data for the following purposes:
+Wellmind Health processes your personal data for the following purposes:

 - to comply with legal obligations and regulatory compliance;

-Additionally, we make use of non-essential Google Analytics cookies to analyse user behaviours and so improve the functionality of our website.
-Google Analytics is a web analytics service provided by Google that tracks and reports on traffic that passes through our website.
+Additionally, we make use of non-essential Google Analytics cookies to analyse user behaviours and so improve the functionality of our web pages.

 5. Sharing your personal data

-We will not make any personal information about your participation with the course available to any other party, except where you have been given a place on the course by a sponsor.
-In the case where you have been given access by a sponsor, personal information may be shared with them, with the exception of your course work and entries in your online diary, which are totally confidential.
+We will not make any personal information about your participation with the program available to any other party, except where you have been given a place on the program by a sponsor.
+In the case where you have been given access by a sponsor, personal information may be shared with them, with the exception of your coursework and entries in your online diary, which are totally confidential.

-If you accept our non-essential Google Analytics cookies when you visit our website, then your data about visits and navigation of the website is shared with Google in the USA.
+If you accept our non-essential Google Analytics cookies when you visit our web pages, then your data about visits and navigation of the website is shared with Google.